machnevegor/PUM-VKBot/forDevelopers/README.txt

-Before changing the code and making your own changes, you need to install the latest version of the python (the link to the installer's website will be in a separate document), and you also need to run the file with the .bat extension so that the modules is automatically installed(or you can install it manually in CMD: vk-api --> pip install vk-api, openpyxl --> pip install openpyxl) P.S.If you didn't succeed, you can watch video courses on the Internet or write to us by email
+Before changing the code and making your own changes, you need to install the latest version of the python (the link to the installer's website will be in a separate document), and you also need to run the file with the .bat extension so that the modules is automatically installed(or you can install it manually in CMD: vk-api --> pip install vk-api, openpyxl --> pip install openpyxl, bs4 --> pip install bs4, pycbrf --> pip install pycbrf) P.S.If you didn't succeed, you can watch video courses on the Internet or write to us by email

 # Authors of the project: